AliceO2Group/simulation/docs/generators/generatorso2.md

 ```bash
 o2-sim -n 100 -g hepmc --seed 12345 --configKeyValues "GeneratorFileOrCmd.cmd=epos.sh -i <optnsFileName>;GeneratorFileOrCmd.bMaxSwitch=none;"
 ```
 where epos.sh is the steering script of EPOS4 which can be found [here](https://github.com/AliceO2Group/AliceO2/tree/dev/run/SimExamples/HepMC_EPOS4).
-The `-i` flag in the `cmd` parameter is mandatory in order to fetch the .optns file needed for the configuration of the generator.
+The `-i` flag in the `cmd` parameter is mandatory in order to fetch the .optns file needed for the configuration of the generator: only the filename must be provided and the file (with `.optns` extension) must be available in the current working directory, otherwise the generation will not start.
+This is because paths are not supported in the original epos executable for the configuration file, however the epos.sh steering script can be preceded by a path (environment variables are allowed).
 More information are at the user disposal in the README files of each HepMC example folder.

 ## External generators